jgte/zh/english.md

 On the toilet room of the ground floor, there is first aid supplies to the right, immediately after the front door.

+# Water quality

+Officially, the tap water is  fit to drink and I do it sometimes.
+However, I do not advise it during the peak summer months.
+Zambujeira being crowded combined with the dwindling water supply means the water quality decreases.
+This is specially the case during drought years.
+It would taste strongly of bleach, for example.

+At the beach, there is a creek flowing to the ocean.
+These waters are treated and do not present any health risk (cf. [Quercus atribui “Qualidade de Ouro” a cinco praias do Litoral Odemirense](http://cm-odemira.pt/PageGen.aspx?WMCM_PaginaId=27775&noticiaId=76849&pastaNoticiasReqId=54605), in Portuguese).
+However, the water is not drinkable and I highly advise that you keep young kids away from it.

 # External areas

 You have access to the terrace, the balcony upstairs and the yard in front of the house (between the street and the western wall of the house).
 The driveway on the south and the yard on the east are only for emergency.
 The external kitchen door leads to the eastern yard, you can find the key of the lock hanging on the wall to the left of this door.
 You may also access the gas storage, if needed, see the section on operating the [gas](#gas) supply.